 07 of 12

 Hand and Bath Towels

 Having to do less laundry is always a good thing and bath towels can often be used more than once if they are allowed to dry completely between uses.
-The problems begin if bath and hand towels and bath mats are shared or not washed often enough.
+The problems begin if bath and hand towels, bath mats, and beach towels are shared or not washed often enough.

 08 of 12

 Makeup brushes, facial brushes, eyelash curlers, tweezers, and manicure and pedicure tools all come into direct contact with our skin and body fluids and can easily become contaminated with bacteria that can cause skin irritation or worse a staph infection.Continue to 9 of 12 below.

 Candles create a restful and even romantic mood in the bathroom.
 But they can also release dangerous chemicals like benzene and ketones.
 The problems come from candles made from paraffin wax which is manufactured from petroleum which releases hydrocarbons.
 Read labels because candlewicks made in the United States are required to be lead-free but those made in other countries may still contain lead.
 Heavily-scented candles can cause additional irritation to those with allergies and asthma.